 • Peer mentors are also students, so they tend to be more approachable, making it easier to seek advice and emotional support.

-Higher Persistance
+Higher Persistence

 • Students with peer mentors are more likely to continue their studies, with even stronger impacts for first-generation students.